mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 - Material-UI: the set of foundational MIT React components is now called [**MUI Core**](https://github.com/mui-org/material-ui).
 - Material-UI X: the set of advanced React components is now called [**MUI X**](https://github.com/mui-org/material-ui-x).

-The new identity matches with the increased scope of our focus.
+Our previous name was no longer serving our areas of focus.
+We have grown our product offering.
+We needed a new identity to match our increased scope.

 ## The origin